Vivian is a history buff who enjoys researching and writing on unique topics in history.

 He was investigated and shortly thereafter arrested.
 He was charged and pled guilty for taking $850,000 in bribes and payoffs from the drug deals.
 Prior to sentencing, Mitrione told the judge “I’m not denying my guilt; I just feel that the government should not deny theirs.
 There are no guidelines to follow, no schools to attend, it was play-it-by-the-ear.
 I had become a double agent, serving two masters and every day as a survival course in a closed world.”

 9. Mark Putnam

 Putnam is the only FBI agent to ever be charged with a homicide.
-On June 8, 1989 Susan Daniel Smith, an FBI informer, disappeared and while her family and friends agonized over her whereabouts.
-Putnam knew what had happened to her and kept quiet.
+On June 8, 1989 Susan Daniel Smith, an FBI informer, disappeared.
+While her family and friends agonized over her whereabouts, Putnam knew what had happened to her and kept quiet.

 In a fit of rage, Putnam then strangled Smith, dumped her body at a coal mine road, and returned home to his wife and two children.
 An autopsy found that Smith was not pregnant.

 For his cooperation, he was allowed to plead to a lesser charge of first degree manslaughter instead of murder, where he received a 16-year prison sentence.
 The former agent was, however, let out after serving only 10 years for being a model inmate.